playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 CSS is like the paint and other decors that goes into a home.
 They're what makes the house feel lived in and inviting.
 Of course, this decor doesn't do much without the rest of the home but rest assured, without it, it's a miserable experience.

-# Parts of the app
+# Parts of the App

 Now that we've introduced what an app looks like let's go back for a moment.
 Remember how I said each app is made of parts?
 Let's explode the app's mockup into smaller pieces and look at them more in-depth.